The Majlis is a beachfront resort hotel on a quiet stretch of shore on Manda island.

 The Majlis: Our full report

 The Majlis, Manda island’s biggest-ever building project, opened in 2009.
 Privately owned by an Italian family with a long association with Africa, it started life as a family holiday home and became a hotel almost by accident.
 Located on the west-facing shore of Manda island, it faces the village of Shela across the Lamu Channel.
-Unfortunately, as of 12 July 2014 we cannot recommend this property because the UK's foreign office has advised against travel to this area – the Lamu archipelago.

 Most people arrive in a lodge motorboat from the jetty at Lamu airport a few kilometres away.
 Be prepared with the right footwear to wade ashore once the boat has beached, or go in bare feet – athough depending on the time of day the sand can be scorching hot.
 You walk for a few metres through scattered palms and bushes up to the rooms, partly on paths of crazy paving laid onto the sand.
 There is no reception as such.